LCAV/pyroomacoustics/README.rst

 is represented using a class and an experiment can be designed by combining these elements just as one would do in a real experiment.

-Let's imagine we want to simulate a delay and sum beamformer that uses a linear array with four microphones in a shoe box shaped room that contains only one source of sound.
+Let's imagine we want to simulate a delay-and-sum beamformer that uses a linear array with four microphones in a shoe box shaped room that contains only one source of sound.
 First, we create a room object, to which we add a microphone array object, and a sound source object.
 Then, the room object has methods